evan70/ts-inertia-vue/README.md

 Now lets install the needed dependencies for npm/yarn.

-yarn install
+pnpm i

 Add some extra dependencies for Typescript

-yarn add -D @types/lodash @types/node @types/ziggy-js typescript ziggy-js
+pnpm add -D @types/lodash @types/node @types/ziggy-js typescript ziggy-js

 Now we are pretty close to being ready to start using Typescript.
 I like to create a resources/js/types directory and add a few files to it.
 The files could be named anything you want, but I like to name them vue-shim.d.ts, inertia.d.ts, and env.d.ts.